namitsaxena/namitsaxena.github.io/blog/_posts/2022-02-03-terraform-gcp-mirror.md

 published: true
 ---

-This document covers the basic steps for creating a terraform provider mirror in a Google GCS bucket.
+This article covers the basic steps for creating a terraform provider mirror in a Google GCS bucket.
+For those of you who are not familiar with terraform can read more about it at [www.terraform.io](https://www.terraform.io/) and the [provider documentation](https://www.terraform.io/registry/providers).

 1. Setup an example tf file with just the providers.
 See [Provider Configuration](https://www.terraform.io/language/providers/configuration)
    ```